 - By the end of 1996, The Oxford Communiqué is published in three different languages: English, French and German, all still delivered by mail only.

 - The number of Club lifetime Members grows to over 12,000.

 - The Club expands chapter meetings to encompass over 50 cities and Canada.

 - The Oxford Club holds its 10th Annual Global Symposium and Black Tie Gala at the Palace in San Francisco.

-- The Club continues to take Members around the world to seek out global investment opportunities with its World Financial Seminars and Tours division, which includes tours to South Africa, China, New Zealand and Australia.
+- The Club continues to take Members around the world to seek out global investment opportunities with its World Financial Seminars and Tours division, with tours to South Africa, China, New Zealand and Australia.

 - Executive Director Julia Guth expands the Baltimore headquarters team to help with the growing membership and Club benefits, and Chris Matthai heads up the Oxford Research division.

-(Technology Update: The Club starts a recorded “telephone hotline” that will provide timely updates to the Communiqué and Club news.
-We offer “fax on demand” services and create our first website.
-Our conferences continue to be recorded and available on cassette.)
+(Technology Update: The Club starts a recorded “telephone hotline” that provides timely updates to the Communiqué and Club news.
+It also offers “fax on demand” services and create its first website.
+Conferences continue to be recorded and available on cassette.)

 - The Board of Governors and Executive Committee establish The Chairman’s Circle, the highest level of distinction and benefits for the Club’s most involved and committed Members.